Motion and UnconsciousnessAnalysis of joint action tasks

 Social interaction generally involves a multi-layered interaction where there is an interplay of self and other representations together with a participatory factor where people feel “they do things together”.
 Descriptions of this interaction range from high-level intentional descriptions on shared representations down to precise motor, gestural and postural studies on behavioral coordination.

-In this project, we use motion capture in order to record and study specific motor factors of two people when they engage in joint action tasks and/or in social interaction.
-It is hence possible to obtain quantitative measurements at the behavioral level (body posture, motor coordination and synchronization, nonverbal language, etc.) in order to explore the brain and bodily mechanisms that relate to it.
-Respiration coupling and dual electroencephalography are also performed in this project.
+In this project, we used motion capture in order to record and study specific motor factors of two people when they engage in joint action tasks and/or in social interaction.
+It was hence possible to obtain quantitative measurements at the behavioral level (body posture, motor coordination and synchronization, nonverbal language, etc.) in order to explore the brain and bodily mechanisms that relate to it.
+Respiration coupling and dual electroencephalography were also performed in this project.

 Motion capture and analysis

 University Hospitals of Geneva – Service of Child and Adolescent Psychiatry

 Preissmann D, Charbonnier C, Chagué S, Antonietti JP, Llobera J, Ansermet F, Magistretti PJ.
 A motion capture study to measure the feeling of synchrony in romantic couples and in professional musicians, Front Psychol, 7:1673, 2016.

 Llobera J, Charbonnier C, Chagué S, Preissmann D, Antonietti JP, Ansermet F, Magistretti P. The Subjective Sensation of Synchrony: An Experimental Study, PLoS ONE, 11(2):e0147008, 2016.